hazardgoat/Oregon_Geologic_Map_Demo/README.md

 Color info file (right-click and "save page as"): https://mrdata.usgs.gov/catalog/lithrgb.txt

 Setup instructions:
-1) To run this script as-is, you will need to change the main_dir variable in the __init__ function to reflect your desired path.
+1) To run this script as-is, you will need to change the main_dir variable to reflect your desired path.
 2) You will need to create some folders at the destination, specifically a "Oregon_Geologic_Map_Demo" folder, and within it the "Methods", "Data", and "Results" folders.
 You can either do that manually or run this script once from anywhere to automatically create them.
 3) Once you have created them, move the unzipped shapefile folder titled ORgeol_dd to the Data folder, as well as the color info file.